Theme:

 • The mission is expected to shed light on complex emission processes from astronomical sources, including black holes, neutron stars, active galactic nuclei, and pulsar wind nebulae.

-Also Read : AI Bots
+Also Read : Digital divide

 Payload: